Infraspeak Bug Fixing Policy & SLAs

 The Infraspeak team begins working on Blocker priority bugs as soon as they are validated.

-Maximum time for Resolution after Validation is: less than 4h.
+Maximum time for Resolution after Validation is: 4h.

 Priority 2 - Critical